KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 <figcaption><em>Example design flow of image space implementation.
 This shows where implementations may choose to apply the image space functions of this extension.
 Note that this is only one example of how the renderprocess could be implemented.
 An implementation may need to apply image space operations at different points in process</em></figcaption>
 </figure>

-If, for instance a tone-mapping of LUT type of operation shall be performed it can be done at a stage prior to the perceptual quantizer OETF.
+If, for instance a tone-mapping or LUT type of operation shall be performed it can be done at a stage prior to the perceptual quantizer OETF.
 Exactly where this is performed will depend on in what space the operations shall be performed.
-To apply a LUT that is operates on normalized color values [0 - 1], call your function after step 3
+To apply a LUT that is operates on normalized color values [0.0 - 1.0] - call your function after step 3.
-To apply a tonemapper that operates on unadjusted linear scene light, call your function before step 3:
+To apply a tonemapper that operates on unadjusted linear scene light [0.0 - X] - call your function before step 3.
+To apply a tonemapper that operates on display light values [0 - 10000] call your funcation after step 4.

 ### Motivation